 Why do we keep returning to Ireland?

 Sixth stop: St. Brigid’s Shrine

-St. Brigid is a patron saint of Ireland, one of three.
-There are multiple shrines to St. Brigid in Ireland and Northern Ireland, and this particular Shrine most likely was in place during her lifetime.
+St. Brigid is one of the three patron saints of Ireland.
+There are multiple shrines to St. Brigid in Ireland and Northern Ireland, and this particular Shrine most likely existed during her lifetime.
 St. Brigid is believed to have performed many miracles.

+Why do we keep returning to Ireland?